 In the avalanche of self-help books, Atomic Habits stands out from the pack.
 James Clear communicates clearly about habits, routines and systems making profound observations about the science of transformation.

 If you’re looking for books like Atomic Habits, my top picks specifically about habits are The Power of Habit and Million Dollar Habits.
 About focus and productivity?
 Deep Work and The One Thing.
 And more ground breaking books by thought leaders?
-The Five Dysfunctions of a Team and The Culture Code.
+The Five Dysfunctions of a Team and Four Thousand Weeks.

 There’s several reasons why Atomic Habits is such a great book.
 First of all, is the depth of understanding of how habits work in our lives and how powerful they are for life change.